Kristina01111000/Drws_site/README.md

 8/14
 For next week:
 Vimeo?
-Finish the form for sarah (the different price points are ugly right now) Change tablet view of the homepage to be similar to the cellphone view I can’t get the text in the drop down menu closer to the header, I looked all over the divi notes and I also tried css.
-Should I ask Stephen  how to do it?
+Change tablet view of the homepage to be similar to the cellphone view
-Make an about Growing Holistically page, link it on the getting started menu, put “about us”, about dr w, about our staff in dropdown under it
-Send him an email about the about growing holistically page Email sarah and sydney about the elemental coaching page, say dr w said something was changing about the page, what changes should i make to it?
-Email for clarification

 Add their bios to the elemental coaching page
-When i get an image of the app start a homepage section about it saying coming soon Email him about getting it, also about checking cellphone view Sarah and sydney are in charge of vimeo
+When i get an image of the app start a homepage section about it saying coming soon

+Sarah and sydney are in charge of vimeo
 Free videos are going to stay on youtube
 I am going to switch the links to vimeo for the non free videos Wait until they figure out the architecture of vimeo

-make the page for their paragraphs, email sydney for hers